 How to Get Started

-First of all, talk to your insurance company before you start.
-They may have suggestions or a starter checklist to help you count your possessions.
-There are also computer programs and home inventory apps to help you categorize your valuable items and create your home inventory video.
+First, talk to your insurance company.
+They may have suggestions or a starter checklist to assist you in counting your possessions.
+There are also apps that can help you categorize your valuable items and create your home inventory video.

 Then, make a list of the rooms in your home.
-And include the hallways, the attic, the garage and the basement as well.
-Maybe you store valuable but little used items there, such as collectibles, antiques and holiday decorations.
+Don’t forget about the hallways, attic, garage and basement, especially if you use those spaces for storing valuables such as collectibles, antiques and holiday decorations.

 Taking Stock as a Homeowner